rajat-008/Escapades-of-a-Geek/_posts/2021-6-3-Hello-World.md

 Although there is a lot more I would like to discuss about the title and the caption, I'll reserve that for sometime in future😄.

 This is all for today.
-Please drop your feedback and ideas via [GitHub discussions](https://github.com/rajat-008/GeekyEscapades/discussions)😅 for now.
-I'll attempt to explore a friendly way to integrate communication into this space.
+Please drop your feedback and ideas via [GitHub discussions](https://github.com/rajat-008/GeekyEscapades/discussions) for now.
+I'll attempt to explore a friendly way to integrate communication into this space in future.

 Thank you!